nodejs/abi-stable-node/napi_js_data.md

 Fundamentally, these APIs are used to do one of the following:
 1. Create a new JavaScript object
-2. Convert from a primitive C++ type to N-API value
+2. Convert from a primitive C++ type to an N-API value
 3. Convert from N-API value to a primitive C++ type

 N-API values are represented by the type `napi_value`.